SuperCorks/github-setup/README.md

 # Repository Setup Guide

-Use this guide to quickly configure a new repository with `main` and `develop` branches and standard branch protection rules using the GitHub CLI (`gh`).
+Use this guide to quickly configure a new repository with `main` and `develop` branches and standard branch protection using GitHub Rulesets via the GitHub CLI (`gh`).

 ## Prerequisites